 During this period, our people have risen admirably to these challenges, and we have pursued our public interest role and supported investors, auditors and preparers of financial statements in navigating their way through the uncertainty created by the pandemic.
 Our transformation programme proceeded with vigour, implementing change not dependent on legislation, and developing the policy and resourcing options where legislation is required.
-We are confident that in the period between now and Government bringing forward consultation and then legislation we can continue with those findings of the three independent reviews (Kingman, Brydon and CMA) which are not dependent on legislation, and prepare the ground for legislative powers.
+We are pleased that the Government has published its proposals to take forward the findings of the three independent reviews carried out in 2018 and 2019 by Sir John Kingman, the CMA and Sir Donald Brydon.